max-severin/brandlogos/README.md

 ![brlgs-settings](https://www.webasyst.com/wa-data/public/baza/products/img/21/1721/4858.970.png)

 ## Description
-Brand logos plugin for Shop-Script 6
+Brand logos plugin for Shop-Script

 ## Features
 Shop administrators can to add logo file to each brand feature and then to display these images in frontend.

 ## Installing
 ### Auto
-...
+Install plugin from webasyst store: [brlgs-en](https://www.webasyst.com/store/plugin/shop/brlgs/) or [brlgs-ru](https://www.webasyst.ru/store/plugin/shop/brlgs/).
+Or you can install plugin from Installer app in backend.

 ### Manual
 1. Get the code into your web server's folder /PATH_TO_WEBASYST/wa-apps/shop/plugins